tej-prash/Big-Int-Operations/index.md

 }MyInt;
 ```

+The structure efficiently utilizes space by using an internal array representation of long integers.
+Each element of the array consists of a series of digits occupying as many bytes as supported by a long integer in C. A series of array elements together can represent an integer of arbitrary length.

 When provided with a string-based input of an integer, it is internally represented using the above structure and various arithmetic operations can be performed using it.
 The arithmetic operations that are supported are:
 - Increment
 - Decrement